 My recipe method calls for a pinch of this, sprinkle and pour as needed which works for me.
 My mother taught me this method and it’s the method of cooking I’ve been using for as long as I can remember.

-It’s just a little difficult to translate my “eye” into the traditional teaspoons and cups method.
+It’s just a little difficult to translate my “eye” into the traditional teaspoons and cups method when making a batter type recipe.
 Since I’ve been blogging I’ve had to rely on my cookbooks for exact measurements.
 So my many thanks to you Good Housekeeping for always being there.

 I made the corn fritters on a recent weekend (before Irene came to town) as a little appetizer for us since there was a lot going on and dinner would be later than usual.
-We needed something to hold us over and rather than eating chips and dip I made the fritters.
+We needed something to hold us over and rather having dip with chips I made the fritters.

 The fritters turned out delicious and to my surprise even our grandsons liked them.
 Often the boys do not usually anything that looks different than plain meat and potatoes.

-Corn Fritters are fried and are a delicious side dish with dinner, great for game day snacks, or appetizers.
+Easy Corn Fritters recipe are a delicious side dish with dinner, great for game day snacks, or appetizers.
 This recipe was updated in 2018.

 - Prep Time: 10 min.